bmadcode/hak-news-aiadd-1/.ai/prd.md

           [Unsubscribe](https://www.youtube.com/watch?v=dQw4w9WgXcQ)

-  - use nodemailer to send the emails
+  - Story 9: use email subscriptions to send the emails
+    - use a dynamodb table to store the email addresses
+    - use a lambda function to add email addresses to the table
+    - use a lambda function to remove email addresses from the table

 ## Testing Strategy